 · Daylight modeling used to determine optimal placement of windows and skylights

-· All artificial light controlled by system incorporating occupancy sensors, photocells and dimming control
+· All artificial light controlled by a system incorporating occupancy sensors, photocells and dimming control

 · LED light fixtures provided for parking lots